JamieVaughn/blog/src/content/draft/expressions_over_statements.md

 declarative relies on expressions while procedural/imperative uses statements Declarative code follows the general attitude of `.map()` in that a declaration will cause a transform pipeline to execute which yield a one-to-one result with what's expressed.

+## The real problem with for and while loops

+They are not data!

+As procedural statements they are not values that can be stored in variables

+This prevents data driven design and thinking of your program as a flow of data and transformation of data.

+In general, an expression is a snippet of code that evaluates to a value.
+A statement is a snippet of code that performs an action.

+Statements, by definition, then cannot be referentially transparent because they do not evaluate to a value.
+So they cannot be substituted with anything that would represent them.
+They are only the side effects that they produce.